-- Remove the blind plug for the connection of the transducer cable, see Fig. 7.7. - Open the cable gland of the transducer cable.
-The compression part remains in the cap nut. - Push the transducer cable through the cap nut and the compression part. - Prepare the transducer cable. - Shorten the external shield and brush it back over the compression part. - Screw the gasket ring side of the basic part into the junction box. - Insert the transducer cables into the junction box.
+- Remove the blind plug for the connection of the transducer cable. - Open the cable gland of the transducer cable.
+The compression part remains in the cap nut. - Push the transducer cable through the cap nut and the compression part. - Prepare the transducer cable. - Shorten the external shield and brush it back over the compression part. - · Screw the gasket ring side of the basic part into the junction box. - Insert the transducer cable into the junction box.